Ptrskay3/msde-cli/README.md

 `MERIGO_UPSTREAM_VERSION`: The current upstream version of the siab_app when this tool was built.
 This is a compile-time variable.

 `MERIGO_TOKEN`: The token used for authentication.
-Currently only used for the `login` command, but all subcommand will accept this in the future.
+Currently only used for the `login` command, but all subcommands will accept this in the future.
 It'll take precedence over the stored `~/.msde/auth.json` file.

 `MERIGO_DEV_PACKAGE_DIR`: The folder where the project is initialized.
 Useful if you have multiple project locations.
 Takes precedence over `~/.msde/config.json`.